-The organization's obligation is to report the event when it is made aware of the death or serious disability either by re-admittance or by the patient's family.
+This event is not intended to create a new obligation.
+The organization's obligation, under this event, is to report only maternal death or serious injury associated with labor or delivery in a pregnancy when made aware of the maternal death or serious injury either by readmittance or by the patient's family.